ntustison/PaperANTsX/Text/intro.md

 segmentation} [@Avants:2011aa] \textcolor{blue}{which is now configured within the neural networks.}

-\textcolor{blue}{These} structural processing
+\textcolor{blue}{These} structural processing pipeline\textcolor{blue}{s are}
-pipeline\textcolor{blue}{s are} currently available as open-source within the ANTsXNet libraries which underwent a thorough evaluation using both cross-sectional and longitudinal data and discussed within the context of our previous evaluations [@Tustison:2014ab;@Tustison:2019aa].
+currently available as open-source within the ANTsXNet libraries which underwent a thorough evaluation using both cross-sectional and longitudinal data and discussed within the context of our previous evaluations [@Tustison:2014ab;@Tustison:2019aa].
 Note that related work has been recently reported by external groups [@Rebsamen:2020aa;@Henschel:2020aa].
-Fortunately, these overlapping contributions provide a context for comparison to simultaneously motivate the utility of the ANTsX ecosystem and to editorialize with respect to best practices in the field.
+Fortunately, these overlapping contributions provide a context for comparison to motivate the utility of the ANTsX ecosystem.